twadada/mwe-paraphrase/README.md

 silver_sent=${folder}/$(basename "${MWEfile}")_silversent.pkl
 python remove_duplicates.py -silver_sent ${silver_sent} -model bert-base-uncased
 ```

 5. Cluster the collected contexts

-You may skip the 3rd and 4th steps and prepare the sampled sentences by yourself.
+You may skip the 3rd and 4th steps and prepare the sampled sentences ($sent) by yourself.
 The data format is dict{"MWE": List(sentences containing the MWE)} in a pickled file.

 ```
 sent=${folder}/$(basename "${MWEfile}")_silversent_cleaned.pkl
 mindist=0.4
-# mindist = ϵ; need to be tuned for each model, in the range of [0.1, 0.5]
+# mindist = ϵ; this value needs to be tuned for each LM in the range of [0.1, 0.5]
 min_sample=0.03
 clustering=dbscan_${mindist}_${min_sample}
 cluster_model=bert-base-uncased